Last Updated on: 26th September 2023, 05:00 am

-If the parrot has paint toxicity, seek veterinary advice.
-Toxicity has high mortality levels in parrots, and a fast response is essential to survival and recovery.
+If a parrot has paint toxicity, seek urgent veterinary counsel.
+Toxicity has high mortality levels in pet parrots, so a rapid response is needed to maximize the likelihood of survival and recovery.

-While no paint is entirely safe for parrots, some paint types are less hazardous than others.
-As a rule, water-based paints and primers are preferable to an oil-based alternative.
+While no paint is entirely safe for parrots, some types are less hazardous than others.

-This table outlines the different paints and their suitability for use around parrots:
+This table outlines the different paints and their suitability:

 |Emulsion Paint||Most emulsion paints are water-based and have lower VOC levels.|

 Don’t allow a parrot near a decorated wall until the emulsion paint has been dry for at least 24 hours.
-If an oil-based gloss has been used, it’ll likely be a week before the parrot can return.
+If an oil-based gloss has been used on a door or skirting board, it’ll be a week before the parrot can return.

 Always be cautious, even if it temporarily involves rehoming the parrot during redecoration.